joshandnoodles/Thesis/doc/lab_log.md

 ## Action items

-  - finish calculations for entire optical flow
+  - finish calculations for entire optical flow -**Chelsea, smallest beam diameter measurement should use divergence in radians?
+Also, how did you figure out calculations for addition of lense (divergence and smallest diameter don't seem to line up)?**
     - check 2 or 3 data points by hand to ensure charts align correctly
   - gain better understanding of quadrant photodiodes
     - literature search